eLeontev/mind-map/README.md

 ##Mind-map

-Common approach which provides to build tree-graph dependencies with one root block.
+A modern approach to structuring and data processing.
+Provides a way to build tree-graph dependencies with one root block.
-At whole it is considered as a modern approach to structuring and data processing.

 ###Actual functionality

 1. keyboard navigation
-  - Enter to create a new sister block on the same level (does not work on root blocks, since it should be only one)
+  - Enter to create a new sister block on the same level (does not work on root blocks because there can   only be one root)
   - Tab to create a new child block

 2. validation
-  - the text of edited block should not be empty + only one text can be edited at time
+  - the text of an edited block should not be empty + the text of only one block can be edited at a time

 3. mouse navigation
-  - click on any free space closes edited block in case if the block's text exists (see validation)
+  - click on any free space to close an edited block in case the block's text already exists (see validation)
-  - click on any block switches it to edit mode (before edited block will be closed in case if the block's text exists)
+  - click on any block to switch it to edit mode (before edited block will be closed in case the block's text exists already)

 ###How to use

-Initially display one block (root block in further) in edit mode.
+Initially display one block (root block in particular) in edit mode.
-Begin to typing to start work with mind-map.
+Begin typing to start work with mind-map.
-Press Enter after finishing of the text.
-The edit mode will be completed.
+Press Enter after finishing the text.
+This will end the edit mode.

-Now press Tab to create new child block. *Each new block will be displayed in edit mode by default with the focus on the text area.
+Now press Tab to create a new child block. *Each new block will be displayed in edit mode by default with the focus on the text area.

-Creating new sister block on Enter press works on each block exept of root block (only one root can be existed) Click on mouse turns off edit mode if click was performed on empty space and will open edit mode in the block if it was clicked on it.
+Creating a new sister block by pressing enter works on each block except the root block (only one root can exist) Mouse click turns off edit mode if click was performed on an empty space and will open edit mode in the block that was clicked.

 Short workflow:
 `typing` -> `Enter` -> `Tab` -> `typing` -> `Enter` -> `Enter` -> `typing` ...